Microsoft/go/eng/doc/CrossPlatformCryptography.md

 > Starting with Go 1.24, Go will also be FIPS 140-3 compliant, see https://github.com/golang/go/issues/69536.
 > If the only reason you are using Microsoft Go is for FIPS 140-3 compliance, you should consider using Microsoft Go 1.24 or later.

-Go apps will fall back to native Go implementations if the OS libraries doesn't support the algorithm.
+Go apps will fall back to native Go implementations if the OS libraries don't support the algorithm.
 This article identifies the features that are supported on each platform.

 This article assumes you have a working familiarity with cryptography in Go.